solid/contacts/vcard-extension-addressbook.md

 :groupIndex a owl:ObjectProperty ;
     rdfs:label "group index"@en ;
     rdfs:comment "Links an AddressBook to a document containing all its includesGroup properties"@en ;
-    rdfs:comment "This property is used by the Solid Project client-client spec for Contacts, but not part of vCard as defined by the IETF"@en ;
+    rdfs:comment "This property is not part of vCard as defined by the IETF"@en ;
     rdfs:isDefinedBy <https://www.w3.org/2006/vcard/ns> ;
 ```